 A digital wallet is a threat to the traditional banking system.
 It serves the purposes that most people find with a bank account.
 The ability to send, receive, and store money is possible with a digital wallet, the same services a bank account provides.

 Cryptocurrency exists on blockchain.
-Even when using a digital wallet, the cryptocurrency is not actually in the wallet.
+Even when using a digital wallet, the cryptocurrency is not actually housed there.
 Rather, the private key is what allows access to the distributed ledger and alert the network that a transaction is being made.
 Once consensus is reached, the different nodes will update the ledger.

 A blockchain is essentially a growing list of records.
 The data is records in blocks which then are linked using cryptography.
 Each block has a hash pointer to the previous one, joining them together.